 Pop Quiz: CFIT accidents occur primarily at night.
 True or False?
 Surprisingly, the answer is false.
 It's logical to think that CFIT accidents usually involve inexperienced pilots in dark night and/or instrument meteorological conditions.
-In reality though, more than 75 percent of CFIT accidents in a typical year occur in daylight and more than half of those are in visual conditions.
-Although pilots involved in most CFIT accidents are not instrumentrated, more than 30-percent hold an instrument rating.
+Or you might suppose that most arise from the painful pattern of what accident reports describe as "continued VFR flight into IMC."
+However, the General Aviation Joint Steering Committee (GAJSC) observed that a clear majority of the CFIT accidents in a typical year occur in daylight, and with visual conditions.